Goshen Theater History

-The Goshen News-Times reported that the governor noted in his speech, “Indiana has many splendid cities, many splendid communities and many splendid buildings, but no city the size of Goshen have so splendid a playhouse.”
+The Goshen News-Times reported that the governor noted in his speech, “Indiana has many splendid cities, many splendid communities and many splendid buildings, but no city the size of Goshen has so splendid a playhouse.”

 On December 18, 1906, tragedy struck the magnificent Jefferson Theater.
-A fire began in the basement of the Stiver and Smith Furniture Store, located next door.
+A fire began in the basement of the Stiver and Smith Furniture Store located next door.
 Despite the best efforts of local fire departments, the flames eventually consumed the building.
 The next day, residents learned that the Jefferson had been completely destroyed.

-Subsequent to the fire, Patton & Miller Architects, from Chicago, Ill., were hired to rebuild the theater.
+Subsequent to the fire, Patton & Miller Architects, from Chicago, were hired to rebuild the theater.
 On October 10, 1907, the rebuilt Jefferson celebrated its grand return by opening to another packed crowd of dignitaries, featuring a performance by one of the top actresses and comedians of the day, Marie Cahill.